MichalWozniczka/matrix/README.md

 > 8 10 12
 > 14 16 18

+The output to your equation is written to output.txt.

 Your equation should be written in postfix, and you should refer to your matrices with single-character uppercase letters, starting with 'A' and continuing alphabetically based on the order you wrote them in the input file.

 Example: